SnShyk/Hci_project/phase2.md

 4) Based on those question finalize at-least 2 designs.

 ## Prototyping ##
-Develop low fidelity prototypes for each of the 2 disgns selected above.
+Develop low fidelity prototypes for each of the 2 disgns selected above

 ## Evaluation ##